Vegan Makeup: Make the Switch to a Cruelty-Free Alternative.

 Makeup trends come and go, but there is one movement we hope sticks around for a long time.
 Very recently, vegan, natural, and cruelty-free makeup started making huge waves in the beauty industry.
 Millennials are famously more health-conscious and environmentally-conscious than previous generations, so it makes sense that brands would go the extra mile to cater to this new market.

-With all of the vegan options available, you thankfully don’t have to sacrifice makeup altogether just to maintain a cruelty-free lifestyle (we know we couldn’t!).
+With all of the vegan options available, you thankfully don’t have to sacrifice makeup all together just to maintain a cruelty-free lifestyle (we know we couldn’t!).
 You can still look fabulous and flawless while doing your part to make this world a much better place.